Fields of application

 Menstruation, Pregnancy, and Menopause: Do They Influence The Female Immune Response?

-In every organism, the interaction between the different systems is important for its proper functioning.
-In the case of women, there are different stages in which variations in the hormonal system (puberty, menstruation, pregnancy and menopause) can lead to an imbalance that can have repercussions, especially on the immune response.
+In every organism, balanced interaction between the different systems is important for its proper functioning.
+Throughout every woman’s lifespan, there are different stages in which variations in the hormonal system (puberty, menstruation, pregnancy and menopause) can lead to an imbalance that can have deleterious consequences on the immune response.
 In this sense, it has been observed that the onset of disease as well as variations in the intensity of symptoms in women suffering from autoimmune diseases correlates with hormonal changes linked to pregnancy or menopause.

 Holistic Approach and Treatment for Autoimmune Diseases in Women